bn-l/dynio/README.md

 Open source with signed builds.
 No data collection BS.
 No nasty surprises.
 The app can be built after cloning this repo with `tauri build` (after removing the update section from tauri.conf).
 It makes one request on launch to releases on this repository to check for updates.

+## Troubleshooting

+If you are on an older version of windows, it should detect and install webview on windows if necessary.
+If there any issues it can be installed manually: https://go.microsoft.com/fwlink/p/?LinkId=2124703